Ending A Long Term Relationship

 While rebounding into another relationship may be a strategy to avoid the pain of ending a long-term relationship, it is a poor strategy for healing.

-You won’t get the grieving work done that you need to do, and it will tarnish the new relationship….you will very likely end up repeating old patterns in the new one.
+You won’t do the grieving work that you need to do, and it will tarnish the new relationship.
+Y.ou will very likely end up repeating old patterns in the new one.
+And you may not be fully present in the new relationship because you are emotionally stuck in the past.

-That is why deep emotional healing is so helpful to break free of the old story and create a new healthier one.
-My colleague Genie Joseph, PhD, recommends at least a 90-day relationship free zone between partners.
+That is why deep emotional healing is so helpful in breaking free of the old story and creating a new healthier one.
+My colleague Genie Joseph, PhD, recommends at least a 90-day relationship-free zone between partners.

-You may also be interested in reading Ending A Long Term Relationship-Top Ten Etiquette Tips, written by Genie.
+You may also be interested in reading Ending A Long Term Relationship-Top Ten Etiquette Tips, written by Genie Joseph, PhD.

 Go From Ending A Long Term Relationship To Grief Retreat Page